 As a disclaimer, we realize that food service does not apply to all states.
-Some states like New Jersey, prohibit the serving of food in a funeral home.
+Some states prohibit the serving of food in a funeral home.
 But for those funeral home owners who do business in ‘open’ states, this is one of the more prominent conversations.
 And that conversation holds several questions… Do we have to serve food?
 Isn’t that more work for us?
 How much food should we allow?
 What if they take mama’s lasagna and spill it all over the lobby and then a rambunctious 5-year-old comes and stomps on it, splashing the walls and grinding the marinara sauce into the carpet?

 For those owners who have not embraced food in their funeral homes (other than the cursory cookie), I have a couple of thoughts.
 We have a client that does about 500 calls a year – with one chapel.
 Their coffee lounge is on the small side.
 They serve coffee, tea, bottled water and allow 1 or 2 food trays.
 Their thought process is, “We want to do one thing (provide funerals/memorials) and do that one thing well.”
 With their limited space, it is important their families feel comfortable but not so comfortable that they stay for hours.
 I understand that – I also acknowledge that it’s not the norm for many funeral homes.
 For everyone else… let’s take a look on how to do this thing called food hospitality.

 Owners tell us that they want their funeral home to be warm, hospitable, inviting, caring, etc… Some say that today’s culture is food driven but I would suggest that hospitality has always included some type of food.
 The following is courtesy of Ruth Breindel, president of the Rhode Island Jewish Historical Association.
 I like the way she puts it…